yapweijun1996/Faceapi-with-Service-Worker-v20/CONTEXT.md

 2. App overlays guide, auto-captures 20 valid face frames (quality-checked).
 3. Extracts descriptors, stores `{userId, name, descriptors}` to IndexedDB.
 4. Shows completion UI + thumbnails for user review.
+5. After successful registration, the user is automatically redirected to the main page.
+A visible link is also available to return to the main page at any time.

 ### Verification